Defending California Residents Against DUI Charges

 For example, law enforcement sometimes arrests people they find sleeping in their parked cars after a night of drinking.
 While the circumstances strongly suggest that the elements of a DUI case may have been met, the defendants in those cases exercised a remarkable level of caution by deciding to sleep it off instead of attempting to drive home.
 As many judges have noted—it would be unjust to punish someone for making that decision.

-Although DUI enforcement is important, the methods of investigating and enforcing the law are often dubious, particularly in the following issues:
+Although DUI enforcement is important, the methods of investigating and enforcing the law are often dubious.
+Particularly, in the following areas:

-• Consent: California has what is known as an “implied consent” law.
-This means that anyone who drivers on California’s roads and highways has impliedly consented to have their BAC tested when arrested for a DUI.
+- Consent: California has what is known as an “implied consent” law.
+This means that anyone who drives on California’s roads and highways has implicitly consented to have their BAC tested when arrested for a DUI.
 A person’s refusal to submit to a test may be used as evidence of their guilt.
 However, law enforcement officers are required to clearly explain the extent of your rights when it comes to refusing such tests at certain stages of a DUI stop.

-• Constitutional rights: A person’s Fourth Amendment and Fifth Amendment rights must be respected during the investigation of a DUI, including a person’s right to be free from unreasonable searches and seizures, and the right to remain silent.
+- Constitutional rights: A person’s Fourth Amendment and Fifth Amendment rights must be respected during the investigation of a DUI, including their right to be free from unreasonable searches and seizures and the right to remain silent.
 The violation of these rights may be grounds to dismiss evidence obtained as a result of such violations.

-While the severity of a DUI conviction may be designed to teach offenders a memorable lesson about drunk driving, reasonable people don’t deserve the hardship and stigma that comes along with DUI charges.
-At The Law Office of H. Charles Gorian, we will help defend you against unjust procedures and actions during your criminal proceedings, to make sure justice prevails.
+While the severity of a DUI conviction may be designed to teach offenders a memorable lesson about drunk driving, reasonable people don’t deserve the hardship and stigma of a DUI charge.
+At the Law Office of H. Charles Gorian, we will help defend you against unjust procedures and actions during your criminal proceedings, to make sure justice prevails.

-Guided by our skilled Riverside County DUI lawyer Chuck Gorian, we provide personalized legal services by familiarizing ourselves with the specifics of your case.
-From there, we can tell the court a compelling story based on human compassion to appeal to their sense of fairness and equity.
+We provide personalized legal services by familiarizing ourselves with your case.
+From there, we can tell the court a compelling story based on human compassion to appeal to the court’s sense of fairness and equity.

-Schedule an initial consultation to discuss your legal options!
-Call The Law Office of H. Charles Gorian at (951) 395-0511 today.
+Schedule an initial consultation to discuss your legal options.
+Or call the Law Office of H. Charles Gorian at (951) 395-0511 today.